eltarotassadar/econ-dev-NAO/README.md

 ## Repository description

-1) code: here are the main script in which simulations are carried out with various machine learning algorithms and the results are visualized; and script in which raw data from QGIS is prepared for modeling
+1) code: here are the main script ([main.rmd](https://github.com/eltarotassadar/econ-dev-NAO/blob/main/code/main.rmd)) in which simulations are carried out with various machine learning algorithms and the results are visualized; script ([thermokarst_editing.ipynb](https://github.com/eltarotassadar/econ-dev-NAO/blob/main/code/thermokarst_editing.ipynb)) in which raw data from QGIS is prepared for modeling
 2) data: rasters with [biclimatic variables](https://www.worldclim.org/data/bioclim.html), including current state data and data projected for 2040; points w/geodata, prepared in QGIS
 3) images: visualized results